ryanZiegenfus/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is HTML that uses meaningful tags instead of divs for everything.
+This is good for understanding the code when you read it and it also is good for accessibility and screen readers.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block elements take up the whole width of the page and add a line break after.
+Inline elements do not do this.
+They take up just as much width as they need and there is no line break after.

 3. What are the 4 areas of the box model?

+Margin, Border, Padding, Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross axis

 5. Explain why git is valuable to a team of developers.

+Git is an invaluable asset to developers because it allows a whole team to work on the same project with seamless interactions.
+The same file can be worked on by multiple devs and then recombined to form a final product.
+Conflicts can be fixed before merging and any version of any code can be accessed from any time; even old versions.
+This process would be a nightmare without git.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.